Bad Homburg: Sport

 Baseball club Bad Homburg Hornets play in Germany's 2.
 Bundesliga, having competed in the country's first division until 2018.

-The Bad Homburg Open is a WTA 250 tennis tournament held in the town in honour of its long legacy of playing and developing the sport.
-The inaugural Bad Homburg Open was held in 2021 and played on grass at the TC Bad Homburg.
+The Bad Homburg Open is a WTA 500 tennis tournament held in the town in honour of its long legacy of playing and developing the sport.
+The inaugural Bad Homburg Open was held as WTA 250 event in 2021 and played on grass at the TC Bad Homburg.
 German player Angelique Kerber won the event.
+In 2024, it was upgraded to a WTA 500 event.